shyti20/autoset_config/README.md

    nome_del_comando
    ```

-## Execution

-To run Autoset_config, simply run the `cargo run` command from the program's folder.
-The program will present a menu with the three feature options to choose from.
-Selecting an option will cause the program to perform the corresponding operation.

 ## Configuration Options

 Autoset_config's configuration options can be modified in the `settings.ini` file located in the program's folder.
 In this file, you can change the paths to the source and destination folders, the backup folder, and the functionality to use.